 This committee facilitates research across Forensicare and is the main gateway for researchers to obtain approval to conduct research involving Forensicare staff, consumers and/or resources.
 The committee has representatives from all clinical disciplines, as well as consumer consultants and Forensicare’s executive management team.
 It is responsible for monitoring relevant research policy documents and guidance.

-For more information, we encourage you to contact our Research Office.
+For more information, we encourage you to contact our Research Department.